 Thank you for your interest in Volunteering for DISA.
-Please complete this form by typing your responses in the boxes beside each question, save the document and return to us at teamdisa@org.au.
+Please complete this form by typing your responses in the boxes beside each question, save the document and return to us at teamdisa@ivdd.org.au.
 We will be back in touch once your application has been processed.
 (Should you have any questions or difficulties in completing the form please contact Chrissy on 0478 656 082)

 Date: